-The issue around the safety of fluoride is a hot and controversial topic.
-There are many pieces to unpack in this discussion, so let’s jump in…
+The issue around fluoride’s safety is a hot and controversial topic.
+There are many pieces to unpack in this discussion, so let’s jump in.

-Getting beyond the simplistic question, ‘Is fluoride safe?’…
+Going beyond the simplistic question, ‘Is fluoride safe?’

 In this discussion, asking whether it’s safe to use fluoride only adds to the confusion.

-Both sides of the argument have very well-researched data to back their claims, with experts willing to state that they are ‘right’.
-So it’s not even really possible to answer the simplistic, ‘is it safe?’ question.
+Both sides of the argument have very well-researched data to back their claims, with experts who are willing to state that they are ‘right’.
+So it’s not even really possible to answer the simplistic question of, ‘is it safe?’.

-Instead, let’s shift to taking a look at the research and walking through our simple, two-step process that we use to ‘test’ the risks vs. benefits of any product that is going to be used in the mouth.
+Instead, let’s take a look at the research and walk through our simple, two-step process to ‘test’ the risks vs. benefits of any product that is going to be used in the mouth.

-We first introduced this process in our free video tutorial course, the ‘5 Steps to a Healthy Mouth’.
+We first introduced this process in our free video tutorial course, 5 Steps to a Healthy Mouth.

-So, in the spirit of gaining clarity on this subject, let’s step through this process together with a focus on fluoride.
+With that in place, let’s walk through this two-step process with a focus on fluoride.

 According to the Center for Disease Control, fluoride helps reduce the risk of tooth decay in three ways.
 It:

-3. Destroys the enzymes of bacteria responsible for tooth decay.
+- Destroys the enzymes of bacteria that are responsible for tooth decay.

 Here’s a link to download the CDC report yourself.

-To best understand how fluoride works, let’s recall our recent article, ‘How Teeth Decay’, where we introduced the mineral compound that our teeth are made of: hydroxyapatite.
-This material is a compound of calcium and phosphorus with a bit of hydrogen and oxygen.
-For those of you who look nostalgically to high school chemistry class, the formula is Ca10(PO4)6(OH)2.
+Hydroxyapatite is a compound of calcium and phosphorus with a bit of hydrogen and oxygen.
+For those of you who think nostalgically about your old high school chemistry class, the formula is Ca10(PO4)6(OH)2.

-When fluoride is applied topically to our teeth, it helps form a similar compound, called fluor-apatite (also called fluoroapatite).
-In this similar compound, the fluoride ‘fills the need’ for the (OH)2 in hydroxyapatite.
+When fluoride is applied topically to our teeth, it helps form a similar compound called ‘fluor-apatite’ (also called ‘fluoroapatite’).
+In this similar compound, the fluoride ‘fills the need’ for the (OH)2 that’s in hydroxyapatite.